ddmitov/arduplotter/README.md

 Perl Arduino Plotter v.
 0.3
 (former Arduplotter, renamed to avoid confusion with http://arduplotter.com/ created by Chris Rogers)

 Real-time plotter for Arduino devices.
 Perl Arduino Plotter reads data from an Arduino serial port and produces a real-time plot using gnuplot.
 This script is licensed under the GNU Free Documentation License 1.2.

+Due to the phasing out of HAL in many Linux distributions the script is currently OBSOLETE.

 Dimitar D. Mitov, 2013.
 Created for the Telerik Academy Linux System Administration Course,